akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 :  @@snip [ShardingCompileOnlySpec.scala](/akka-cluster-sharding-typed/src/test/scala/docs/akka/cluster/sharding/typed/ShardingCompileOnlySpec.scala) { #counter-messages #counter-passivate }

 Java
-:  @@snip [ShardingCompileOnlyTest.java](/akka-cluster-sharding-typed/src/test/java/jdocs/akka/cluster/sharding/typed/ShardingCompileOnlyTest.java) { #counter-messages #counter-passivate #counter-passivate-start }
+:  @@snip [ShardingCompileOnlyTest.java](/akka-cluster-sharding-typed/src/test/java/jdocs/akka/cluster/sharding/typed/ShardingCompileOnlyTest.java) { #counter-messages #counter-passivate #counter-passivate-init }

 Note that in the above example the `stopMessage` is specified as `GoodByeCounter`.
 That message will be sent to the entity when it's supposed to stop itself due to rebalance or passivation.
 If the `stopMessage` is not defined